Kyonan

 Kyonan (鋸南町, Kyonan-machi) is a town located in Chiba Prefecture, Japan.
-As of 1 November 2020, the town had an estimated population of 7,409 in 3543 households and a population density of 160 persons per km².
+As of 1 November 2020, the town had an estimated population of 7,409 in 3543 households and a population density of 160 persons per km^{2}.
 The total area of the city is 45.16 sqkm.

 Geography

 Kyonan is located in southwestern Bōsō Peninsula, about 60 kilometers from the prefectural capital at Chiba and 60 to 70 kilometers from central Tokyo.
 Facing the Tokyo Bay coast, the inland mountainous area is part of the Bōsō Hill Range.
 At the southern end is Nishigasaki, which juts out into the Uraga Channel.
 The coastline is rugged and has fishing ports such as Yasuda and Katsuyama.
 There are also many islands and reefs.
 The town extends approximately 10.75 kilometers east to west by 7.3 kilometers north and south.
 The coastal portion of the town is within the boundaries of the Minami Bōsō Quasi-National Park.